conda/infrastructure/HOW_WE_USE_GITHUB.md

 Issues are "backlogged" when they have been sorted but not yet earmarked for an upcoming release.
 Weekly refinement meetings are a time when the `conda` engineers will transition issues from "[Sorting][project-sorting]" to "[Backlog][project-backlog]".
 Additionally, this time of handoff will include discussions around the kind of issues that were raised, which provides an opportunity to identify any patterns that may point to a larger problem.

+#### What automation procedures are currently in place?

+Global automation procedures synced out from the `conda/infrastructure` repo include:
+- [Marking of issues and pull requests as stale][stale], resulting in:
+  - issues marked as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport being labelled stale after 21 days of inactivity and being closed after 7 further days of inactivity (that is, closed after 30 inactive days total)
+  - all other inactive issues (not labelled as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport) being labelled stale after 365 days of inactivity and being closed after 30 further days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
+  - all inactive pull requests being labelled stale after 365 days of inactivity and being closed after 30 further days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
+- [Locking of closed issues and pull requests with no further activity][lock] after 365 days
+- [Adding new issues and pull requests to the respective project boards][project-workflow]
+- [Creation of pull requests to facilitate easier adding of accounts that have signed the CLA][cla] to `.clabot`, following verification procedures
+- [Syncing out of templates, labels, workflows and documentation][workflow-sync] from `conda/infrastructure` to the other conda organization repositories

 ### Issue Sorting Procedures

 ### How are issues sorted?